Special-K-s-Flightsim-Bots/DCSServerBot/services/backup/README.md

 # Backup Service
-The backup service can be used to backup your bot configuration, the database and whatever you want to backup from your servers.
+The backup service can be used to back up your bot configuration, the database and whatever you want to back up from your servers.
 It runs on a configurable schedule or can be launched by commands from the [Backup plugin](../../plugins/backup/README.md).

 ## Configuration
 To activate the backup service, you need to add a line in your main.yaml like so: